 If your vehicle has been experiencing consistent issues after a reasonable number of repair attempts, it may be considered a lemon.
-Thankfully, the California Lemon Law protects drivers who purchase or lease a new or used vehicle with recurring defects while it is still under warranty.
+The California Lemon Law protects drivers who purchase or lease a new or used vehicle with recurring defects while it is still under warranty.
 The laws were designed to help you get the compensation you deserve when you purchase or lease from a licensed manufacturer or dealer.
+To maximize Lemon Law compensation, you need to understand your rights as a consumer under this law and the right steps to take to get compensated, and consulting with a California Lemon Law lawyer can make the process smoother and less stressful for you.

 This blog will help you understand how the Lemon Law works in California, what makes your car qualify as a lemon, as well as our tips for dealing with a lemon vehicle.